Ottoman invasion of western Georgia (1703): Background

-At the outset of the 18th century, three states in western Georgia recognized Ottoman suzerainty: the principalities of Mingrelia (Dadian for the Ottomans) and Guria (Guriel)—ruled by the Dadiani and Gurieli dynasties, respectively—and the kingdom of Imereti (Açık Baş), all once parts of the medieval kingdom of Georgia.
+At the outset of the 18th century, three states in western Georgia recognized Ottoman suzerainty: the principalities of Mingrelia (Dadian for the Ottomans) and Guria (Guriel)—ruled by the Dadiani and Gurieli dynasties, respectively—and the Kingdom of Imereti (Açık Baş), all once parts of the medieval kingdom of Georgia.
 They were regarded as tributary states and allowed internal self-rule.
 These were hereditary monarchies, but their rulers were expected to be confirmed by the Ottoman sultan on their accession and, in return, to pay an annual tribute.
 However, these provisions were not frequently respected and payment of tribute was at times irregular.
 The principal intermediary between the Ottoman court and western Georgian rulers were the Muslim Georgian dynasty of Jaqeli, then ruling as Ottoman frontier governors of Çıldır, based in Akhaltsikhe (Ahıska).

 The immediate cause of the Ottoman intervention in western Georgia in 1703 was a local power struggle in Imereti, one of many which continuously plagued that kingdom.
-In a series of events, the Imeretian king Simon, favored by the sultan's government, was deposed by the powerful nobleman Giorgi Abashidze, who then had him murdered with the help of Mamia III Gurieli, Prince of Guria, in 1701.
+In a series of events, the Imeretian king Simon, favored by the sultan's government, was deposed by the powerful nobleman George Abashidze, who then had him murdered with the help of Mamia III Gurieli, Prince of Guria, in 1701.
 After Mamia's brief spell as king of Imereti, Abashidze himself usurped the crown in 1702.
 As his power grew, Abashidze withheld tribute from the Ottomans as did the princes of Mingrelia and Guria.
 Northwest of Mingrelia, the Abkhaz pirates began attacking Turkish trade along the eastern Black Sea coastline.